DEFRA/ffc-development-guide/docs/development-patterns/configuration.md

 The configuration keys used must follow the naming convention below to ensure that CI and CD pipelines can retrieve values in a predictable and efficient way.

+## Helm chart

+Configuration for an application running in a pod should be passed to the pod via a `ConfigMap` Kubernetes resource.

+Sensitive values should be passed to the pod via a `Secret` Kubernetes resource.

+Values for the `ConfigMap` and `Secret` should reference the `values.yaml` file within the Helm chart.

 ## Helm values in deployment

 During deployment, our CI or CD pipeline will read the `values.yaml` file in the Helm chart to identify all potential configuration values that may need to be sourced from Application Configuration and then matches each of them by key name.